Trending Now

 Trump’s greatest foreign policy accomplishment in his first term was the Abraham Accords, in which both Bahrain and the United Arab Emirates recognized Israel’s sovereignty and established full diplomatic relations.
 Could his hard line on Iran build on this and turn the terrible war into a larger peace?
 That is the hope.

-The war ends before Trump’s inauguration, but there is no plan for what comes next.
-Who governs Gaza or Southern Lebanon?
+Prediction: The war ends before Trump’s inauguration, but there is no plan for what comes next.
+Who governs Gaza or southern Lebanon?
 What is the plan for any rebuilding?
 What happens to the refugees?
 The hostages?
-The festering wounds of this bloody war are not going away soon, and expect ongoing protests in the US and around the world to continue.
+The festering wounds of this bloody war are not going away soon, and expect ongoing protests in the US and around the world.
 Other terror groups, like the Houthis in Yemen, will continue to upend any attempt at peace.
 Worst-case scenario, the war on the battlefield turns into asymmetric terror attacks around the world.
 Things will get worse before they get better.

 5. Pomp and Partisanship

-2026 marks the 250th year of the great American experiment in democracy, and Trump has planned for a yearlong celebration that will include parades, a full-year US Fair in Iowa, and multiple other events.
+Expectation: 2026 marks the 250th year of the great American experiment in democracy, and Trump has planned for a yearlong celebration that will include parades, a full-year US fair in Iowa, and multiple other events.

 This will be the ultimate American and MAGA moment, twinning his remarkably resurrected political movement with the key US anniversary.
 The Trump dynasty will be tied to the American destiny.

-Prediction: Great parties in places like Iowa, increased tourism, likely a military parade in Washington, which Trump has always wanted, but also big controversy.
-In a country where athletes quietly kneeling during the singing of the national anthem before a football game can become a major battle in the culture wars, there is a real risk that partisan politics will make a year of unity into one of deep divisions.
+Prediction: Great parties in places like Iowa, increased tourism, and probably a military parade in Washington, which Trump has always wanted — but also big controversy.
+In a country where athletes quietly kneeling during the singing of the national anthem before a football game can become a major battle in the culture wars, there is a real risk that partisan politics will turn a year of unity into one of deep divisions.
 Let’s hope not.

 How Harris and Trump plan to tackle America’s housing crisis